turingschool/backend-curriculum-site/module4/lessons/intro_to_professional_workflow.md

 Then my teammates see the card in their project views
 ```

+### Epic

+Epics are made to help organize large themes of functionality.
+In other words, a bunch of small, related stories make up an epic.

+For example, we might group all stories related to user authentication under an epic card titled "User Authentication".
+Labels tied to epics are colored purple, whereas regular labels are green.
+Epics allow teammates to assess and understand the state of a project based on broader themes and categories.

+*Practice*: Create a User Authentication epic and designate a `LINKED LABEL` for it (e.g., "authentication").
+Add two feature cards related to logging in and out and add the "authentication" label to them.
+Explore the epic once these features are written.

 ### Bug

 A bug card is used to track bugs that are found in features already deployed.